You don't need to iterate the array. Just:

 How do I remove an element from the end of a list without returning the value?
 (Python)

-python - How to remove an element from a list by index - Stack Overflow
+Python: How to remove element by index

 Videos